- ICH GCP

 - Any vaccination, including COVID-19 within 2 weeks before inclusion.

-- Any participant who, in the judgment of the Investigator, is likely to be noncompliant during the study, or unable to cooperate because of a language problem or poor mental development.
+- Any participant who, in the judgment of the Investigator, was likely to be noncompliant during the study, or unable to cooperate because of a language problem or poor mental development.

 - Any participant in the exclusion period of a previous study according to applicable regulations.

-- Any participant who is the Investigator or any co-Investigator, research assistant, pharmacist, study coordinator, or other staff thereof, directly involved in conducting the study.
+- Any participant who was the Investigator or any co-Investigator, research assistant, pharmacist, study coordinator, or other staff thereof, directly involved in conducting the study.

 - Positive result on urine drug screen (amphetamines/methamphetamines, barbiturates, benzodiazepines, cannabinoids, cocaine, opiates).